reviews

 - "major flaws":

-honestly i didn't get it when they misunderstood each other either. it was clear as day to me, and i think it should have been clear as day to the two of them as well, that they love one another. i don't get why dev was jealous, because of course whatever charlie is saying to the contestants is just an act for the cameras, they gotta keep the reality show rolling afterall. i mean, dev has been working for the show all this time, he should know better than anyone that a lot of the scenes are directed.
+honestly i didn't get it when they misunderstood each other. it was clear as day to me, and i think it should have been clear as day to the two of them as well, that they love one another. i don't get why dev was jealous either, because of course whatever charlie is saying to the contestants is just an act for the cameras, they gotta keep the reality show rolling afterall. dev has been working for the show all this time, so he should know better than anyone that a lot of the scenes are directed.

 i guess i liked that there's some nuance to dev's ex ryan, it leaves it so it's not as black and white as dev pictured it initially. just two people who didn't work out & who weren't for each other.

-the ending of this book was making me think of episode (the interactive game) because it was so bonkers. i could picture their sprites emoting with their speech bubbles...... i can't believe any of it happened. or the last minute flight. or everyone sitting through 12 hours of Ever After....
+the ending of this book was making me think of episode (the game) because it was so bonkers. i can't believe any of it happened. or the last minute flight. or everyone sitting through 12 hours of Ever After....

 1